jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ## Customized Parameter Generation

 Sometimes the possibilities of adjusting default parameter generation through annotations is not enough.
-In that case you can delegate parameter provision to another method.
+You want to control the creation of values programmatically.
+The means to do that are _provider methods_.

+### Parameter Provider Methods

 Look at the
 [following example](https://github.com/jlink/jqwik/blob/${gitVersion}/documentation/src/test/java/net/jqwik/docs/ProvideMethodExamples.java):

 ```java